-NFIU Lauds Inter-agency Collaboration for Nigeria’s Exit from FATF Grey List, EU AML/CFT List
+NFIU Lauds Inter-agency Collaboration for Nigeria’s Exit from FATF GREY List, EU AML/CFT List

 While the NFIU has been at the forefront of ensuring the country is fully compliant with international AML/CFT/CPF standards, these achievements reflect a whole-of-government and whole-of-society approach to building strong barriers to illicit finance.

-The NFIU, in a statement on Sunday, however, extended its profound appreciation to all ministries, departments and agencies (MDAs), the legislature, the judiciary, the private sector and non-profit organisations whose coordinated actions and commitment, it said, made this outcome possible.
+The NFIU in a statement issued on Sunday, however, extended its profound appreciation to all Ministries, Departments and Agencies (MDAs), the Legislature, the Judiciary, the private sector and non-profit organisations whose coordinated actions and commitment, it said, made this outcome possible.

 Chief Executive Officer of the NFIU, Hafsat Abubakar Bakari, reacting, described decisions of the FATF and the EU as proof of the credibility of Nigeria’s reforms.

-“The success we have enjoyed would not have been possible without the guidance of His Excellency President Bola Ahmed Tinubu and his commitment to building a safe and prosperous Nigeria.”
+“The success we have enjoyed would not have been possible without the guidance of His Excellency President Bola Ahmed Tinubu, GCFR, and his commitment to building a safe and prosperous Nigeria”, she added.

 She disclosed that strong prosecutorial outcomes and international cooperation were achieved through the leadership of the Federal Ministry of Justice, particularly in securing convictions, facilitating mutual legal assistance and enabling the recovery and repatriation of illicit assets.